HVAC system or HVAC system

 What are the main components of an HVAC system?

-The main components of an HVAC system typically include a furnace or boiler for heating, an air conditioner for cooling, and ductwork or vents to distribute the conditioned air.
+The main components of an HVAC system typically include a furnace or boiler for heating, an air conditioner for cooling, and a ventilation system to circulate and filter the air.

 Connect with certified professionals in your area